alantippins/agentic-ux-patterns/README.md

 - Collect and surface feedback controls (e.g., thumbs up/down).
 - Reflect back how agent behavior changes as a result.

-- Action: Show changes based on feedback.
+Action: Show changes based on feedback.

-🔍 Example: Replit Ghostwriter
-Ghostwriter improves suggestions based on your corrections and thumbs up/down feedback.
+🔍 Example: Zapier AI AgentsZapier’s agents adjust how they build workflows based on user edits and confirmations.

 ### 6. Design for adjustable autonomy (Adapted)
 Rule: Let users set and change how much control agents have.